Ready-to-Drink Shakes

 Only the Cafe Latte and Caramel have the 120 mg caffeine.
 The others are zero-caffeine shakes.

-How I Actually Use Them
+How Buyers Actually Use Them

 • Post-lift recovery shake: 30g protein hits the leucine threshold for muscle protein synthesis and the 120 mg of caffeine doubles as a workout finisher.